The Web address

 your inner and outer environments.

-Key Premises
+Premises

-A normal human personality, character, psyche, or self
+A normal human personality,

-(small "s") is not a single monolithic aspect of
+character, or psyche is not a single monolithic aspect of

 an adult or child.
 It is a

-group (system) of interactive parts or
+group of interactive parts or

 subselves which are probablydiscrete brain regions.
 These